 This leads to some spectacular shots at goal, as a player in mid-air is not deemed to have entered the area until he or she hits the ground.

 Players thus throw themselves forward into the semi-circle, only releasing the throw directly prior to impact.
-A physical sport, defenders are allowed to block their opponents, with or without the ball, so long as they don’t use hands, arms or legs to do so.
+In a physical sport, defenders are allowed to block their opponents, with or without the ball, so long as they don’t use hands, arms, or legs to do so.

 Players can control the ball with any body part above the knee and are allowed to stand still with the ball only for three seconds, though opponents can’t deliberately grab or punch the ball out of another player’s hand.